 Chelsea True is the founder of Joyful Mind Project, a 501(c)(3) nonprofit providing mindfulness education to Sonoma County and the San Francisco Bay Area.

 A native to Napa California, Chelsea is passionate about bringing mindfulness education to the North Bay.
-She has enjoyed teaching mindfulness in over a dozen local schools, including Sonoma Academy where she teaches an elective course for grades 9-12, and at Sheppard Accelerated Elementary School where she teaches mindfulness with Simply Strings, a project of the Santa Rosa Symphony; and at Sonoma State University where she has been an annual guest lecturer for the last three years.
+She has taught mindfulness in over a dozen local schools, including Sonoma Academy where she teaches an elective for grades 9-12; at Sheppard Accelerated Elementary School where she teaches mindfulness with Simply Strings, a project of the Santa Rosa Symphony; and at Sonoma State University where she has been an annual guest lecturer for the last three years.

 She received Mindfulness-Based Stress Reduction for Teens (MBSR-T) certification from Gina Biegel’s organization Stressed Teens in 2017.
 This evidence-based program was adapted for adolescents by Gina Biegel, MA, LMFT from Dr. Jon Kabat-Zinn's adult MBSR program at the University of Massachusetts Medical School.

 In response to the North Bay fires, Chelsea completed training in Trauma-Informed Care at the Center for Adolescent Studies with Sam Himelstein, Ph.D.
 She is currently working on a Master of Arts degree in Counseling Psychology at the California Institute of Integral Studies.

 You can learn about Chelsea's experience as a Zen student here.